I've been using ThaiPod101 for over a decade now. I started just a couple of years after moving to Thailand.

 The platform keeps being improved year-on-year, and has everything required to take you from beginner phrases to conversational Thai.

-In this review I will give you a comprehensive overview of what to expect from the tools and materials provided with your free account, and those you'll get when you take up a paid subscription.
+In this review, I'll give you a comprehensive overview of what to expect from the tools and materials provided with your free account, and those you'll get when you take up a paid subscription.

 My Personal Learning Experience

-Initially I started using the program to get ahead of my fellow students at Thai school, but with work commitments pulling me away from classes, I ended up leaving school for a while and studying solely with ThaiPod101 in the evenings and on weekends.
+But what with work commitments pulling me away from classes, I ended up leaving school for a while and studying solely with ThaiPod101 in breaks, journeys and on weekends.

-This interactive mobile-friendly stuff is great because I have a Tablet and a Smartphone, which means I can learn on the go; on the BTS, on planes, in hotels, in bed on a Sunday morning…you get the picture.
+This interactive, mobile-friendly learning is ideal for me because I have a Tablet and a Smartphone, which means I can learn on the go: on the BTS, on planes, in hotels, in bed on a Sunday morning…you get the picture.